scania/corporate-ui/.github/ISSUE_TEMPLATE/improvement_suggestion.md

 ---
 name: Improvement suggestion
-about: Use this option when you've have defined an existing area of Corporate UI that can be improved.
-Please attach relevant research documentation so that your issue can be handled at the User Experience Management Group.
+about: Use this option when you've have defined an existing area that can be improved.
+Please attach relevant research documentation so that your issue can be handled at the UX Management Group.

 ---